nzaghini/b-viper/README.md

 You can watch the full presentation at [Skills Matter iOSCon 2016](https://skillsmatter.com/skillscasts/7931-mastering-reuse-a-journey-into-application-modularization-with-viper)

-You can download slides of the presentation from [Speaker Deck]( https://speakerdeck.com/nzaghini/mastering-reuse-a-journey-into-application-modularization-with-viper)
+You can download slides of the presentation from [SlideShare](http://www.slideshare.net/nzaghini/break-the-monolith-with-bviper-modules)

 ## Usage